The BMW 1M Coupe: Creating a Legend

-The BMW 1M Coupe is one of the most limited models ever built by the wizards in Garching.
-It was born out of a secret project which was unknown to most of the company’s bosses.
-The legend says that some BMW M engineers decided to build the ultimate track car and used most of the E92 M3 parts for the 1M.
-The result was a fantastic sports coupe which arrived in 2011 and it was sold out in most markets.
+The wizards in Garching crafted the BMW 1M Coupe, which stands as one of the most limited models ever built.
+They embarked on a secret project, unbeknownst to most of the company’s bosses.
+According to legend, a group of BMW M engineers undertook the mission of constructing the ultimate track car and utilized a majority of the E92 M3 parts for the 1M.
+In 2011, this extraordinary sports coupe hit the markets and quickly sold out in most regions.

-BMW was originally going to release the 1M as a limited production model of 2,700 units.
-Then due to overwhelming demand, the company lifted the cap and produced a total of 6309 cars until production ended in June 2012.
-Nevertheless, production of the 1M Coup stopped in June 2012, with 740 units sold in the US and a further 220 sold in Canada.
-Total 6309 cars sold worldwide.
+Initially, BMW planned to release the 1M as a limited production model consisting of 2,700 units.
+However, due to overwhelming demand, the company removed the production cap and ultimately manufactured a total of 6,309 cars until June 2012 when production ceased.
+Despite this, the 1M Coupe concluded its production in June 2012, having sold 740 units in the US and an additional 220 units in Canada.
+In total, 6,309 cars were sold worldwide.

-The BMW 1M is powered by the N54 twin-turbocharged 3.0-liter I-6 engine.
-For the 1M, the turbocharger, exhaust system, and ECU have been revised to produce 335 horsepower and 332 pound-feet of torque, though up to 369 pound-feet are available temporarily in overboost mode.
-Redline is found at 7000 rpm.
-The M button on steering wheel offers a more aggressive throttle response by changing engine mapping of N54B30TO engine.
+Powering the BMW 1M is the N54 twin-turbocharged 3.0-liter I-6 engine.
+For the 1M, BMW made revisions to the turbocharger, exhaust system, and ECU, resulting in an output of 335 horsepower and 332 pound-feet of torque.
+However, in overboost mode, temporary access to up to 369 pound-feet of torque is available.
+The redline is set at 7000 rpm.
+The M button located on the steering wheel enhances throttle response by altering the engine mapping of the N54B30TO engine.